Elizabetht1/translator-service/README.md

 ## Testing the integration

-In your project package.json file change the theme import to the local filepath: "nodebb-theme-harmony": "file:./nodebb-theme-harmony",
+In your project install/package.json file change the theme import to the local filepath: "nodebb-theme-harmony": "file:./nodebb-theme-harmony",

+### Note: this should be the install/package.json file, NOT the /package.json file

 Then redeploy NodeBB to your Linux VM using Docker.